-I sell real estate in Lake Tahoe, a seasonal and second-homeowner destination.
-Due to our unique market, I’ve become accustomed to the inevitable slowdowns every fall and spring.
+Lake Tahoe is a unique real estate market, as it’s mostly a seasonal and second-homeowner destination.
+Selling real estate here has helped me to become accustomed to the inevitable slowdowns every fall and spring.

 At the beginning of my career, it wasn’t easy to normalize the downtime and find productivity in my business, even without clients.
 I would become anxious, stressed and paranoid until I found ways to utilize my free time efficiently.